Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-03-Data-for-software-engineering/Section-03-Data-Dictionaries/index.md

 ## What is a Data Dictionary?

-!!! builds-on "Builds on"
-    This section builds on [3.2 Standard data types](../Section-02-Standard-Data-Types/index.md).

 A **data dictionary** is a formal document that describes the structure, format, and constraints of data used in a software system.
 Think of it as a blueprint that defines exactly what information your program will store and how it should be formatted.